aclarkxyz/mmi_formats/sketchel/README.md

 * Any number of data entries can follow on an atom line, but each of them must begin with a single character prefix, which describes what type of data follows, i.e. the whole field is appended to the line as: `,{id}{content}`.
 If the content contains forbidden characters, they must be escaped out.
 Values of `{id}` are all reserved for official fields to be added at a later date.
 The currently available values are:

- * i: the calculated implicit hydrogen count.
+ * `i`: the calculated implicit hydrogen count.
 When encountered, it means that the implicit hydrogen count is unconstrained, and that the number of implicit hydrogen atoms should be recalculated every time its state changes.
 For example, a methyl substituent has 3 implicit hydrogens, but if it is singly bonded to another carbon, the sketcher application should decrement this number, for convenience.
 The normal field value for methyl would be i3, which shows the most recently calculated number of implicit hydrogens.
 The number is included, so that reader applications are not forced to derive their own implicit hydrogen counting algorithm, and can merely read out the correct value.

- * e: the explicit hydrogen count, which supercedes the implicit count.
+ * `e`: the explicit hydrogen count, which supercedes the implicit count.
 The presence of this field means that the user has specified the exact number of additional hydrogens which reside on the atom, and that this number is not open for interpretation, even if the environment of the atom changes.

- * n: the mapping index number, which is an arbitrary integer, which has an implied value of 0 if absent.
+ * `n`: the mapping index number, which is an arbitrary integer, which has an implied value of 0 if absent.
 Referring selected atoms to some alternate numbering scheme, for external purposes, is commonly useful.

- * m: the isotope mass, which is an integer that should correspond to the integer mass of the singular nucleus type, e.g. 2 for deuterium, 13 for carbon-13, etc. The default value, 0, means that the atoms are statistically distributed according to natural abundance.
+ * `m`: the isotope mass, which is an integer that should correspond to the integer mass of the singular nucleus type, e.g. 2 for deuterium, 13 for carbon-13, etc. The default value, 0, means that the atoms are statistically distributed according to natural abundance.

- * x: invariant expansion field.
+ * `x`: invariant expansion field.
 The value of the content should be ignored, unless the application recognises header codes that it understands.
 There is no specific convention for embedding atom-specific data, but it is prudent to include the name of the application responsible for the extra field, e.g. `x$SOMEPROGRAM$SUBSTITUENT#1234`.
 An application which reads a SketchEl file should retain all of these expansion fields, associated with the original atoms, unless the atom is actually deleted.
 This expansion field is used for data which is not dependent on the entire molecule.

- * y: dependent expansion field.
+ * `y`: dependent expansion field.
 As for x, except that the properties of this field are tied to the whole molecule.
 If the reader program does not recognise the expansion field, and the data is modified, then this property must be invalidated.
 For example, storing calculated partial charge might be done with `y$TOPOLOGICAL$PARTIAL_CHARGE=0.3327`.
 If the structure is modified, then the field is no longer valid, and so it must be deleted.

  * All other single-character field prefixes are reserved for future use.
 Unrecognised expansion fields should be treated in the same way as x, i.e. the value should be preserved, unless the atom is deleted.